dannyvassallo/sernjs/README.md

 #Node React Boilerplate

-React, Node, Express, Sass, and Materialize boilerplate with live-reloading capability server and clientside.
+React, Node, Express, Sass, Sequelize, and Materialize boilerplate with live-reloading capability server and clientside.

+I guess you could call this a "SERN" stack boilerplate.

 ###Technologies Used